apache/flink-kubernetes-operator/docs/content/docs/operations/upgrade.md

 ## Normal Upgrade Process

-Normally upgrading the operator to a new release or development version consists of the following two steps:
+If you are upgrading from `kubernetes-operator-1.0.0` or later, please refer to the following two steps:
 1. Upgrading the CRDs
 2. Upgrading the Helm deployment